Orochimarufan/youtube-dl/README.md

 # INSTALLATION

+NOTE: This fork is NOT compatible with python 2.x!

 To install it right away for all UNIX users (Linux, OS X, etc.), type:

     sudo curl https://yt-dl.org/latest/youtube-dl -o /usr/local/bin/youtube-dl